Using ABASQL with TextPad

 Setting up a Tool for ABASQL

 Under Configure->Preferences in TextPad you get a dialogue with a menu tree to the left.
 At the bottom at the menu tree is Tools.
 Select this one, and then select Add and under this menu Program File.
-This opens a browse dialogue, and you should browse for ABASQL.BAT.
-Provided that you read this page from within your AbaPerls installation, ABASQL.BAT is in this directory.
-When you have found ABASQL.BAT and completed the browse dialogue, you can click on the name in the list box, and the name will be open for editing, akin to how you rename files in Explorer.
+This opens a browse dialogue, and you should browse for abasql.bat.
+When you have found abasql.bat and completed the browse dialogue, you can click on the name in the list box, and the name will be open for editing, akin to how you rename files in Explorer.
 (Alas, F2 does not work.)
-As it is likely that you will set up at least one tool for each server you work with, possibly even one per database, you should pick a name related to the server/database.
+It is likely that you will set up at least one tool for each server you work with, possibly even one per database, you should pick a name related to the server/database.
 Eventually click Apply.
-The name will now be visible as an item in the Tools menu in the main menubar of TextPad.
+The name will now be visible as an item in the Tools menu in the main menu bar of TextPad.

 Now select the newly added tool to configure it.
 When you are done, it should look something like this: